 Rental move-outs often require a pest and flea treatment, especially if you have rented a house and have a pet.
 If you do require this service, please talk with one of our staff about our rental move out packages, it could save you a lot on both pest control and carpet cleaning.

 Moving into a new house?

 Then we highly recommend that a full pest control and flea treatment is done before you move in.
 If the house has been empty for a while, those fleas will be very hungry!

-At Results Termite and Pest Control Services our technicians are trained to fully evaluate the flea problem at your home and will treat the area of concern using the latest safe chemicals (including growth inhibitors).
+At Results Termite and Pest Control Services, our technicians are trained to fully evaluate the flea problem at your home.
+They will treat the area of concern using the latest safe chemicals (including growth inhibitors).
 We will also pass on some practical advice to help you prevent a re-infestation of your home.

 Here is some flea trivia